 The Contractor shall notify the Department upon formal initiation of a recovery from a solely conducted audit by the Contractor on its own network.
-Submission of the Completed Investigation Form will serve as this notification.
 The Contractor shall not proceed with any recoupment or withholding of any program integrity-related funds until the Department confirms that the recoupment or withhold is permissible.
 The Contractor shall submit adjusted encounters reflecting any identified overpayments (regardless of whether they are recovered) and report to the Department via the Quarterly Fraud/Waste/Abuse Report on any overpayments that have not been collected.